 Table of contents

-Wellcome is a global charitable foundation established in 1936 after the death of Sir Henry Wellcome, a pharmaceutical entrepreneur.
+The Wellcome Trust is a global English charitable foundation established in 1936 after the death of Sir Henry Wellcome, a pharmaceutical entrepreneur.

-Wellcome’s vision is a healthier future for everyone.
-Since Wellcome’s creation, this foundation has supported breakthroughs in scientific discoveries and advocated for policies to improve health for everyone.
-Today, Wellcome supports science in solving the urgent health challenges facing everyone.
+Since its formation, the Wellcome Trust has supported breakthroughs in scientific discoveries and advocated for policies to improve health for everyone.
+Today, the Wellcome Trust supports science to solve the urgent health challenges facing everyone.
 It has four programmes of work: one for discovery research, and three to find solutions for the challenges of mental health, climate and health, and infectious diseases.

-Copy link to Private development financeWellcome Trust provided USD 887.7 million for development in 2023 through its grantmaking activities.
-Compared to 2022, this amount represents an increase of 107% in real terms.
-Grants represented 100% of the Wellcome Trust’s gross disbursements.
+Copy link to Private philanthropic development financeWellcome Trust provided USD 563.3 million for development in 2024 through its cross-border funding.
+Compared to 2023, this amount represents a decrease of 40.4% in real terms, while noting that 2023 was exceptionally high driven by two grants.
+Grants represented 100% of Wellcome Trust’s gross disbursements.

 Bilateral and multilateral allocations

-The UN system received USD 7.6 million from the Wellcome Trust in 2023.
-The most significant UN recipients were WHO - Core Voluntary Contributions Account (CVCA) (USD 7.3 million) and UNICEF (USD 300 thousand).
+The UN system received USD 2.3 million from Wellcome Trust in 2024.
+The most significant UN recipient was the World Health Organisation (WHO) (USD 2.3 million).

 Civil society organisations

-Copy link to Civil society organisationsIn 2023, civil society organisations (CSOs) received USD 38.1 million of the Wellcome Trust’s gross bilateral finance, of which 26.2% was directed to developing country-based CSOs.
-Overall, 4.3% was earmarked for specific projects or programmes, while none of the contributions were allocated to CSOs as core support.
-From 2022 to 2023, the combined core and earmarked contributions for CSOs decreased as a share of bilateral ODA, from 21.5% to 4.3%.
+Copy link to Civil society organisationsIn 2024, civil society organisations (CSOs) received USD 88.5 million of Wellcome Trust’s gross bilateral finance, of which 17.8% was directed to developing country-based CSOs.
+Overall, 15.7% was earmarked to specific projects or programmes, while none of the contributions were allocated to CSOs as core support.
+From 2023 to 2024, the combined core and earmarked contributions for CSOs increased as a share of bilateral philanthropic development finance, from 4.3% to 15.7%.

 Learn more about the DAC Recommendation on Enabling Civil Society in Development Co-operation and Humanitarian Aid.